Under Construction — this site is actively being built. Check back soon.

 Duration

-Your wrist already tracks your heart rate, unlocks your car, and sends messages — but to get into your apartment, you're still fumbling for a plastic fob in your pocket.
-36% of the commercial RFID market still runs on 1990s technology.
+Your wrist already tracks your heart rate, unlocks your car, and sends messages — but to get into your apartment building or office elevator, you're still fumbling for a plastic fob.
+36% of the commercial RFID market runs on 1990s technology.
+The gap between what wearables can do and what access control has evolved to is a market failure — and a category-creation problem: no reference price, no existing behavior to research.

 The moments that shaped the product.